 The wife does not need to be ashamed of taking longer or taking more of her husband’s effort.
-I have had many women tell me that they feel guilty when they take a longer time and so tell their husbands not to worry about it.
+I have had many women tell me that they feel guilty when they take a longer time.
 You don’t have to feel guilty about this!
 God designed sex that way, and a godly man will understand that and will not only want to fulfill your needs but actually enjoy seeing your needs fulfilled in this area.

 Submission is, in fact, mutual.

 “submitting to one another out of reverence for Christ” (Ephesians 5:21).